DougGregor/swift-macro-examples/README.md

 Macros are an experimental feature, so you will need a custom Swift toolchain and some extra compiler flags.
 The Xcode project in this repository is a good starting point.
 To use it:

-1. Download a new-enough Swift toolchain.
-At the time of this writing, the [snapshots](https://www.swift.org/download/#snapshots) on Swift.org aren't new enough, so please use [this macOS toolchain](https://ci.swift.org/job/swift-PR-toolchain-macos/448/artifact/branch-main/swift-PR-62537-448-osx.tar.gz).
-Once downloaded, run `cd ~ && tar zxvf ~/Downloads/swift-PR-62537-448-osx.tar.gz` to install the toolchain.
+1. Download a [development snapshot](https://www.swift.org/download/#snapshots) of the compiler from Swift.org from December 13, 2022 or later.
+At present, we only have these working on macOS, but are working to get other platforms working with other build systems.
 2. Open the project `MacroExamples.xcodeproj` in Xcode.
-3. Go to the Xcode -> Toolchains menu and select this toolchain (`Swift PR 62494 (445)`).
+3. Go to the Xcode -> Toolchains menu and select the development toolchain you downloaded.
 4. Make sure the `MacroExamples` scheme is selected, then build and run!

 The output of the `MacroExamples` program is pretty simple: it shows the result of running the example macro(s).